 This is particularly useful if you are playing live and if you would be able to recall the settings with the flick of your footswitch (instead of squatting down to tune the settings on individual pedals).
 One of the most powerful multi effects pedals is the BOSS GT-10.
 Take a look at the video demo.

-Depending on what your goal is, or what sorts of effects you want, there are a ton of different options in regards to size when it comes to multi effects pedals.
-As stated above, some have hundreds of effects, while other only have a dozen or so.
+Depending on what your goal is, or what sorts of effects you want, there are a ton of different options in regard to size when it comes to multi effects pedals.
+As stated above, some have hundreds of effects, while others only have a dozen or so.
 The kind that is best for you is the kind that will fit your specific needs.

 Don’t feel it necessary to buy a guitar multi effects pedal with two hundred effects if you can get one cheaper that has all of the effects you need.
 (And we’ll be honest—sometimes the effects that the pedals offer aren’t the greatest; in fact, some of them you may never use).